Jay2251929205/STATS201-prediction-tutorial/README.md

 Figure No.2.
 Histogram of Prediction Value y under Bayesian Regression

 **Figure No.2.
-Source: [DJIA 30 Stock Time Series](https://www.kaggle.com/code/thebrownviking20/everything-you-can-do-with-a-time-series/data), created by [scikit-learn: Lasso and Elastic Net for Sparse Signals](https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression)**
+Source: [DJIA 30 Stock Time Series](https://www.kaggle.com/code/thebrownviking20/everything-you-can-do-with-a-time-series/data), created by [scikit-learn](https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression)**

 Figure No.2 is the histogram of prediction value and true value using the algorithm Bayesian Regression.
 The x-axis represents the ROI and the y-axis represents the number of data under each ROI.
 The more area the true value and the prediction value duplicates, the more accurate the prediction is.
 Under this algorithm, the true and the prediction perfectly duplicates and at the time r2 score is 1.00, showing the two values are perfectly correlated.